rmkatti/surf_2012/README.rst

 * BLAS (including headers)
 * GSL (including headers)

+The UI layer requires libraries from ETS 4.2:

+* Traits
+* Traits UI
+* Chaco

-Finally, some of the examples have additional dependencies:
+Finally, some of the examples have additional miscellaneous dependencies:

 * matplotlib 1.1